 Let's do the Hello World

-...but it's a much better option to create your account and implement it!
+...but the best option is to create your account and implement it yourself!

-You can go now to your processes list page, that initially should be empty, but here you could see any previous created processes.
+Navigate to your processes list page, which might be initially empty, but here you could see any previously created processes.

-button and provide a name and a description for this new process.
-As language, for this sample we'll use JavaScript:
+Click on the New button and provide a name and description for this new process.
+For this sample, we'll use JavaScript as the language:

-Now you can provide your source code in our editor.
+Now you can input your source code into our editor.
 For this sample, you can use the following snippet:

 const {